framps/raspiBackupDoc/en/src/faq.md

 RaspbianOS and Raspberry HW](supported-hardware-and-software.md).
 I.e. if it works, be happy.
 But if it doesn't work, don't ask for support. :-)

-The option `--unsupportedEnvironment` must then be specified when calling.
+The option `--unsupportedEnvironment` must then be specified as an invocation parameter.

 <a name="faq34"></a>